cedadev/stac-generator/docs/_sources/item_descriptions.rst.txt

 These documents are aggregated along the branch with the information lower in the tree taking precendence.
-Having multiple files at different points in the tree allow for a narrowing of information. i.e. A default set at a higher level, if not overwritten will exist at all points down the tree.
+Having multiple files at different points in the tree allow for a narrowing of information. i.e. A default set at a higher level, if not overwritten, will exist at all points down the tree.

 Example Description File
 ========================